 InterSci’s ChatSci conversation series is lucky enough to host a diverse group of scientists with fascinating stories!
 Meet the scientists for this series and be sure not to miss them.

-Speakers for Week 3 will be announced the week of 26 November.
+The two speakers will be announced the week of the 28th January.